theozsnowman/oscmax2/README_osCMax_GRAPHICS.txt

 Graphic Customization of your osCMax AABox template
 ######################################
-Supplied by www.TemplateShopper.com

 Please note:
 This explanation only applies to OSC stores running the Template Contribution - standard on OSCMAX.

-Graphics do not fall under the GPL/GNU open-source license.

 *****BACK UP!
 BACK UP!
 BACK UP!*****
 Ensure you back up your database before starting and where files are overwritten